Home > Investors > Annual Report > Gold Market Overview

 Official Sector Net Purchases and Gold Prices

-Central bank purchases rose by over 150% year-over-year, representing the highest level of net purchases in over 50 years.
-The World Gold Council estimates that global central banks added 1,136 tonnes to their reserves during 2022, the 13th consecutive year of net purchases.
-During late 2022, China reported its first increases in gold reserves since 2019.
-This could have a strong positive impact going forward if purchases continue.
+Central bank purchases continued at an impressive pace during 2024, exceeding 1,000 tonnes for the third consecutive year.
+2022, 2023 and 2024 have represented the three highest levels of net purchases in over 50 years.
+The World Gold Council estimates that global central banks added a net of 1,045 tonnes to their reserves during 2024, the fifteenth consecutive year of net purchases

-During the worst impacts of the Covid-19 pandemic, some central banks looked to their holdings of gold as a source of liquidity in difficult economic times, with their ability to do so providing a strong statement as to why gold is a valuable reserve asset and a key source of reserve diversification.
-The strong year-over-year increase in net purchases in 2022 continues to show that central banks view gold positively and as a long-term store of value.
+During the worst impacts of the Covid-19 pandemic, some central banks looked to their holdings of gold as a source of liquidity in difficult economic times.
+Their ability to do so provided a strong statement as to why gold is a valuable reserve asset and a key source of reserve diversification.
+The strong level of purchases in the following years has shown that central banks view gold positively and as a long-term store of value.

-The supply of recycled gold increased by 1%, but was still 30% lower than the all-time high reached in 2009 despite the record high annual average gold price.
+The overall annual supply of gold in 2024 increased by 1% due mainly to an increase in recycled gold as a result of higher prices.
+The supply of recycled gold increased by 11% but was still approximately 16% lower than the all-time high reached in 2012, despite record high gold prices.

-Global mine production rose for the second year in a row but still remained approximately 1% below the peak reached in 2018, highlighting the difficulty that the mining industry faces in increasing production despite higher demand and the second straight year of record high annual average prices.
-As gold prices have increased and capital has become more readily available in recent years, there is continued evidence of increased spending on exploration by mining companies, but the costs of mine construction and the time required for environmental studies and permitting activities before reaching the production stage means that a return to sustained global production growth remains a challenge.
+Global mine production is estimated to have risen modestly for the fourth year in a row, reaching a new annual high.
+However, the small year-over-year increase highlights the mining industry’s difficulty in increasing production despite the ninth straight year of record high annual average prices.
+As gold prices have increased and capital has become more readily available in recent years, there is continued evidence of increased spending on exploration.
+However, the costs of mine construction and the time required for environmental studies and permitting activities before reaching the production stage means that a return to sustained global production growth remains a challenge.

 Home NEXT / Copper Market Overview